INTRODUCTION TO PHILOSOPHY OF SCIENCE

 Theories are universally quantified hypotheses proposed for empirical testing.

 3. Criticism refers to the decision criteria used for the evaluation of theories.
 Pragmatists accept only the empirical criterion.
 Empirical testing is the pragmatics of theory language, and it uses modus tollens conditional deductive argument form.
-A scientific law is an empirically tested and nonfalsified theory.
+A scientific law in the conditional deduction is an empirically tested and nonfalsified theory.

-Test-designs are universally quantified discourse presumed for empirical testing a theory, in order to identify the subject of the theory and to describe the procedures for performing the test.
+Test-designs are universally quantified discourse presumed for empirical testing a theory, in order to identify the subject of the theory independently of the theory and to describe the procedures for performing the test.

 1.06 Classification of Modern Philosophies